muhammadarash1997/movies/README.md

 * Delete Movie

 ## Demo APIs:
+You have to do all things in the installation section before you make a demo.
 You can use REST or gRPC:
 * Using REST
    - In order to demo all apis in this movies service using rest connection, make sure you already have postman afterwards import movies.swagger.json file in proto folder into your postman
 * Using gRPC